 #2.
 Highlight the text you want to link

 #3.
-Click the button to link
+Click the icon to create the link

 #4.
-Paste the link URL in the box that says URL
+Paste the link URL

 That’s all there is to it!

-How to Create an Image Link
+How to Add an Image Link

 #1.
 Get the exact URL, as above